Decoigne

 Mile 13 in Albreda Subdivision (Jasper to Blue River as of 1977)

-The Geographic Board of the Department of the Interior published a Place-names of Alberta in 1928.
-They claimed that the Decoigne station on the Canadian National Railway at Yellowhead pass was named after François Decoigne, “yellow-haired trapper, after whom the Yellowhead pass is named.”
+The Geographic Board of the Department of the Interior published Place-names of Alberta in 1928.
+They claimed that the Decoigne station on the Canadian National Railway at Yellowhead Pass was named after François Decoigne, “yellow-haired trapper, after whom the Yellowhead Pass is named.”

 References: